gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 ## Sampling

 Instead of just solving the MIP, the neural network can be optimized (finding the output maximizing/minimizing input) by using a sampling approach.
-Note that these features are experimental and cannot be guranteed to find the global optimum.
+Note that these features are experimental and cannot be guaranteed to find the global optimum.

+!!! note

+    Much more effective algorithms for finding the optimum of a trained neural network exist, such as projected gradient descent.
+The sampling-based optimization algorithms implemented in this package are best intended for satisfying one's curiosity and understanding the problem structure better.

 ```julia
 using QuasiMonteCarlo